hahm-d/FitCo/README.md

    APPROVE THIS APP DEVELOPER
 5. Application should be clickable at this point.
     Background the debugger will be loading the application on Mac.

+NOTE: Only deploy to phone with the project FitCoApp.xcworkspace
+    expect build errors when deploying with FitCoApp,xcodeproj